Optimum nutrition for sports performance: macronutrients & micronutrients

 Our body needs the right fuel to recover and to rebuild the energy stores after exercising and to build muscle.7,8 Eating within 30 minutes after exercising (about 20 g of protein with carbohydrates) is recommended.
 2,9 This is especially important if your last meal was more than 3-4 hours before your workout or if you plan to exercise again within the next 8 hours.3,10

-- Cheese sandwich and a handful of dried apricots
+- A cheese sandwich and a handful of dried apricots

 - Pasta with chicken breast